wp-plugins/shipworks-e-commerce-bridge/readme.txt

 * Wordpress 3.0
 * Shipworks 3.0 (or minimum version you have)
 * PHP 5.0

+= Plugins Compatible With =

+* Woocommerce Composite Products
+* Woocommerce Sequential Order Numbers
+* Woocommerce Shipment Tracking
+* TM Extra Product Options plugin

+There is a plugin you would like to add to this list?
+Contact us at contact@advanced-creation.com.

 = Ship faster with integrated shipping tools =
 With the most complete shipping integrations available, your shipments get done faster so you can focus